afontcu/afontcu.dev/content/blog/goal-of-software-development.md

 We'd need to produce less of what we just agreed that gives us value.

 Writing code is in conflict with its main goal.
-I feel this is quite uncommon in other worlds: it doesn't happen in a factory.
+I feel this is quite uncommon in other realities: it doesn't happen [in a factory](https://afontcu.dev/shoe-factory-build-software/).

 ## Code is not an asset

-Using that perspective, code cannot be an asset, right?
+If that's true, then code cannot be an asset.
+Right?
 It isn't something you want to pile up, to have a stock.

 **Code is the cost of getting that business impact**.
 It is what gets in the way between us and creating that value.